karanbiswal-1/DeCovid-charity/README.md

 conlcusion: This is a system for using cryptocurrency for charity work for covid positive paitients, to make it more transparent
 ,trustful we use blockchain technology

+Technology Stack
+Ethereum Blockchain Network
+React
+Android Sdk

+How to use
+First clone the repo
+Navigate to this folder in one terminal
+Then run the following commands: npm install npm start node server.js
+Open localhost:3000